Nozbe/Michael.team/en/_posts/2008-12-16-celebrating-5-years-of-online-entrepreneurshi.md

 ![{{ page.title }}](/img/{{ page.img }})

-Half a year after my graduation, when most of my friends from the Management Studies went seeking great jobs with great companies to hunt for great salaries.... **...
-I decided to start a great company myself.** I wasn’t sure what to expect.
-I had some clients in my portfolio already (the ones I was already doing some gigs during the studies) and some ideas for products and services online (actually I had one online service in the preparation already). **Why did I start my own company? **(without any prior experience of working for someone else) I had my reasons:
+Half a year after my graduation, when most of my friends from the Management Studies went seeking great jobs with great companies to hunt for great salaries... **I decided to start a great company myself.** I wasn’t sure what to expect.
+I had some clients in my portfolio already (the ones I was already doing some gigs during the studies) and some ideas for products and services online (actually I had one online service in the preparation already).

+## Why did I start my own company? (without any prior experience of working for someone else)

+I had my reasons:

   * **I did have some work experience**, I took a series of internships during the studies, so I had a vague idea of how working in a big company can look like
   * **My both parents are entrepreneurs** - my father is running an advertising agency and my mum had several businesses in her career and currently owns a cafe with gallery.
 I had great role models... and I was aware of the risks.